 The Code recommends that all members of the Committee be Non-Executive Directors, independent in character and judgement and free from any relationship or circumstance which may, could or would be likely to, or appear to, affect their judgement and that at least one such member has recent and relevant financial experience.
-Accordingly, the Committee comprises all three independent Non-Executive Directors including me as Committee Chairman, considered by the Board to have recent and relevant financial experience due to my previous experience as an Audit Committee Chair in another publicly listed company, in other senior financial roles and FCA and FCCA qualifications.
+Accordingly, the Committee comprises all three independent Non-Executive Directors including me as Committee Chairman, considered by the Board to have recent and relevant financial experience due to my previous experience as an Audit Committee Chair in another publicly listed company, in other senior financial roles, and my FCA and FCCA qualifications.

-I have over 35 years’ experience in senior general and financial management roles in Retail, FMCG and property Investment and Management and have been involved with business transformation and turnaround projects in companies ranging from large multi-nationals to mid-sized businesses and start-ups.
-I have also held Non-Executive positions, including four years at Beale plc, during which I was initially Senior Independent Director and then Non-Executive Chairman.
-Whilst at Beale plc, I served as Chair of both Audit and Remuneration Committees.
+I have over 35 years’ experience in senior general and financial management roles in Retail, FMCG and property investment and management and have been involved with business transformation and turnaround projects in companies ranging from large multi-nationals to mid-sized businesses and start-ups.
+I have also held Non-Executive positions, including four years at Beale plc, during which I was initially senior independent Director and then Non-Executive Chairman.
+Whilst at Beale plc, I served as chair of both audit and remuneration committees.
 I have solid experience in retail and many other complimentary sectors and am therefore suitably experienced to lead the Committee.

 During the year, the Directors continued to assess the following key areas:

-Board governance, including the Committee and the procedure for assessing the Group’s key risks;
+- Board governance, including the Committee and the procedure for assessing the Group’s key risks;

 - information systems; and

-budgeting and forecasting procedures and controls.
+- budgeting and forecasting procedures and controls.

-The Directors recognise the need to maintain the financial reporting procedures, review them on a continuing basis and adapt them to changing circumstances.
+The Directors recognise the need to maintain robust financial reporting procedures, review them on a continuing basis and adapt them to changing circumstances.
 Their review forms part of the Committee’s agenda going forward together with its wider role and responsibilities, which are set out in more detail in this report.

 Chair of the Audit Committee